Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations: Related Work

 \section{Related Work}

+Providing explanations for a model's predictions can be done either post-hoc (via methods that aim to explain already trained and fixed black-box models) or by building self-explainable models (by jointly producing predictions and explanations).
+Post-hoc explanations \citep{shap, lime} can be useful when one only has access to a high-performance\footnote{High performance on held-out sets does not guarantee that the models do the right thing for the right reasons \citep{rightforwrong}.} but black-box model.
+However, post-hoc explanatory methods have been shown to have certain downsides \citep{saliency_NEURIPS2018, foolinglimeshap, dangersposthoc, Camburu21WorkshopAAAI, DBLP:journals/corr/abs-2010-12762, verify}.
+Moreover, self-explanatory models may benefit from the rich information in the explanations provided at training time \citep{betterwithexpl, explainguide, DBLP:journals/corr/abs-2203-05115}.
+In this work, we focus on self-explainable models to produce two predominant types of explanations: NLEs and ERs.

-\newpara{NLEs.} A growing number of works in natural language processing and computer-vision are focusing on designing neural models that produce NLEs for their predictions to make these models accessible to their users \cite{DBLP:conf/eccv/HendricksARDSD16, DBLP:conf/nips/CamburuRLB18, DBLP:conf/cvpr/ParkHARSDR18, DBLP:conf/eccv/KimRDCA18, DBLP:conf/acl/LingYDB17, DBLP:conf/emnlp/MarasovicBPBSC20}.
-A recent work \cite{DBLP:journals/corr/abs-2004-14546} has achieved SOTA on NLEs for NL tasks by using a transformer encoder-decoder pre-trained as a language model. \citet{DBLP:conf/emnlp/MarasovicBPBSC20} show the importance of semantics in connecting low-level features to an NLE in the VL domain.
+\newpara{NLEs.} A growing number of works in NL and VL focus on designing neural models that produce NLEs for their predictions to make these models accessible to their users \cite{DBLP:conf/eccv/HendricksARDSD16, DBLP:conf/nips/CamburuRLB18, DBLP:conf/cvpr/ParkHARSDR18, kayser21, DBLP:conf/eccv/KimRDCA18, DBLP:conf/acl/LingYDB17, DBLP:conf/emnlp/MarasovicBPBSC20, wang-etal-2019-make, DBLP:conf/acl/RajaniMXS19, DBLP:conf/cvpr/ZellersBFC19}.
+Recently, \citet{DBLP:journals/corr/abs-2004-14546} achieved SOTA on NLEs for NL tasks by using a pre-trained language model (of 11B parameters, which can be prohibitively large).
+However, NLEs are sometimes produced separately from predictions \cite{DBLP:conf/emnlp/MarasovicBPBSC20, DBLP:conf/aaai/BrahmanSRC21, DBLP:conf/acl/AtanasovaSLA20}, which raises questions about their faithfulness.
+In some cases, they were even produced as a task in isolation (without predictions) \cite{DBLP:conf/ijcnlp/JiKHWH20}.
+Moreover, the majority of the existing models only produce NLEs, with few exceptions that produce both NLEs and ERs \citep{DBLP:conf/cvpr/ParkHARSDR18, DBLP:journals/corr/abs-1809-02805}, as our model does.
+Furthermore, an analysis on the faithfulness of NLEs is usually missing from the large majority of these works.
+To our knowledge, only one work recently introduced general necessary conditions for faithfulness in NLEs \citep{DBLP:journals/corr/abs-2010-12762}, while few other works attempted architecture-specific faithfulness measures \citep{DBLP:conf/acl/KumarT20, DBLP:journals/corr/abs-1809-02805}.